mindfiredigital/filemaker_laravel/README.md

+# Project Archived

+This repository has been archived because the package is no longer compatible with the latest Laravel version.

+## Why is this repository archived?

+The codebase is not compatible with the latest version of Laravel.
+Due to resource constraints and the lack of maintenance, we are archiving this project.

 # Installation
 ## Instal Laravel
 Laravel utilizes Composer to manage its dependencies.
 So, before using Laravel, make sure you have Composer installed on your machine.